 #5 – Insufficient Insulation

-Another silent culprit of what causes energy bills to be high is a home with insufficient insulation.
+Another hidden culprit of what causes energy bills to be high is a home with insufficient insulation.
 One of the largest components of your energy bill comes from the way we heat or cool our homes.
-Therefore, if you have to use air conditioning or heating, you could be just throwing your money away if it isn’t properly insulated.
+Therefore, if you have to use air conditioning or heating, you could be just throwing your money away if you don’t have proper insulation.
+Outdated windows and larger drafty places such as basements or attics are common causes of high electric bills.
+Both of these issues allow conditioned air to escape your house.
+Beyond simple air leakage, inadequate insulation leads to thermal bridging, where heat readily transfers through poorly insulated areas like walls and ceilings.
+This forces your HVAC system to work overtime, consuming excessive energy to maintain a comfortable temperature.

 Related Post: The Best Time to Do Laundry